 Apparent divine healings are a challenge to our natural way of thinking.
 Are the stories true?
 Is the evidence reliable?
 Are the explanations we are given true?
 Do they prove God exists and heals, or is that only for the gullible?

-This is a brief summary of the apparent miracles at Lourdes, how they have been investigated and the conclusions of a medical commission, which found many apparent miracles had insufficient evidence to justify acceptance, but a small number seem to have no other explanation.
+The apparent healing miracles at Lourdes in France have been investigated thoroughly by a medical commission.
+It found many apparent miracles had insufficient evidence to justify acceptance, but a small number seem to have no medical explanation.
+Some of these healings are outlined below.

 A world-famous place of healing